simula/mosaic5g-store/sdk/PROTOCOL.md

 The **params** is a dictionary of accepted capabilities, and each value may contain optional additional information.
+If there are no additional information, each capability value can be left as an empty dictionary (or **null**).

-This generic section defines some optional information members mainly used for hinting the graphical user interface
+This generic section defines some optional information members mainly used for hinting the graphical user interface (e.g. Remote Control App)

 - **help**: must be a text string representing a short description of the capability that could be used as a "tooltip" in graphical user